kunalabs-io/sui-client-gen/README.md

 # sui-client-gen

 A tool for generating TS SDKs for Sui Move smart contracts.
-Supports code generation both for source code and on-chain packages.
+Supports code generation both for source code and on-chain packages with no IDLs or ABIs required.

 ## Caveats
 - When specifying both source and on-chain packages, the generator will currently generate two separate dependency graphs (one for on-chain and one for source).
 This is due to a technical detail and will be resolved in a future version so that only a single dependency graph is generated (https://github.com/kunalabs-io/sui-client-gen/issues/1#issuecomment-1554754842).